How Deep Will The Solar Crash Be?

 The latest Global Solar Demand Monitor from GTM Research suggests that 2017's solar slump is unlikely to be as steep as previously feared.
 In the second quarter of the year, GTM Research global solar markets research associate Benjamin Attia was forecasting a 10% contraction in the global solar PV market for 2017, based initially on the policy shifts evident in China, Japan, Germany and the U.K.

 However, Attia has since amended that outlook, forecasting a 7% contraction next year.
 This slight improvement in GTM's outlook is largely the result of improving demand in India, a global pipeline shift for utility-scale solar, and low module prices serving to shore-up solar's appeal in many markets.
-Looking beyond 2017, the GTM researcher also expects solar to enjoy a 9% compound annual growth rate (OTCPK:CAGR) through 2021, with 2018 returning to 2016 deployment levels of around 74 GW globally.
+Looking beyond 2017, the GTM researcher also expects solar to enjoy a 9% compound annual growth rate (CAGR) through 2021, with 2018 returning to 2016 deployment levels of around 74 GW globally.

 But, again, these are projections.
 Activity on the ground is what matters.